usmanuk614/WebProject/README.md

 🌍 Tour-Project
-A final year course project — this responsive website allows users to explore and book tour packages.
+ This responsive website allows users to explore and book tour packages.
 It includes features like destination browsing, package details, contact forms, and a user-friendly front-end design built with HTML, CSS, and JavaScript.
 Designed for an engaging travel experience.